canonical/k8s-snap/docs/src/snap/howto/ceph.md

   storageClassName: csi-rbd-sc
 EOF
 ```
 ```
 kubectl apply -f pvc.yaml
 ```

 ## Create a pod that binds to the RBD PVC.

+Finally, create a pod configuration that uses the RBD-backed PVC.

 ```
 cat <<EOF > pod.yaml